The original Jamaican bobsled team inspired a movie — and a new generation

 Stokes made a point not to watch the movie after sitting for its Austrian premiere in 1994, but several years later, his children uncovered a video copy in their home while he was at work.
 They were shocked and thrilled, so Stokes sat to watch the film with them and came to appreciate it as a children’s movie that captured “a certain spirit of what we did.”

-Four years after their Winter Olympic debut, Harris, White and the Stokes brothers returned to the Olympics in 1992 in Albertville, France.
-A four-man team comprising the Stokes brothers, White and Ricky McIntosh placed 25th.
+Four years after their Olympic debut, Harris, White and the Stokes brothers went to the 1992 Olympics in Albertville.
+A four-man team of the Stokes brothers, White and Ricky McIntosh placed 25th.

-The Stokes brothers also guided the four-man team that finished 14th at the 1994 Games in Lillehammer, Norway, besting the United States, Russia and France, among others.
-They returned with Harris to Nagano, Japan, in 1998, although they never again reached their 1994 Olympic apex.
+The Stokes brothers also guided the four-man team that finished 14th at the 1994 Games in Lillehammer — besting the United States, Russia and France, among others.
+They returned with Harris to Nagano in 1998, although they never again reached their 1994 Olympic apex.

 Members of the 1988 team remained involved with the country’s bobsled program by fundraising or supporting current athletes.
 Dudley Stokes coached the bobsled program in 2002, when Jamaica fielded a two-man team in Salt Lake City.
-He helped manage the Jamaica Bobsleigh Federation in 2006, although the country didn’t participate in the Turin Games, and returned to help Jamaica’s first women’s team — the two-woman tandem of Carrie Russell and Jazmine Fenlator-Victorian — place 18th at the 2018 Games in PyeongChang.
+He helped manage the Jamaica Bobsleigh Federation in 2006, although the country didn’t participate in the Turin Games, and returned to help Jamaica’s first women’s team — the tandem of Carrie Russell and Jazmine Fenlator-Victorian — place 18th at the 2018 Games in PyeongChang.

-Stokes was less involved during this Olympic cycle, but he helped recruit Shanwayne Stephens, the pilot of Jamaica’s current four-man team, which later this week will be the country’s first to compete in the Olympics since Nagano.
-Stephens and Nimroy Turgott are also set to compete beginning Monday in a two-man sled.
+Stokes was less involved during this Olympic cycle, but he helped recruit Shanwayne Stephens, the pilot of Jamaica’s current four-man team, which Saturday will be the country’s first to compete in the Olympics since Nagano.
+Stephens and Nimroy Turgott competed in a two-man sled.
 Fenlator-Victorian, who qualified for the women’s monobob, also competed in Beijing, as did Benjamin Alexander, the country’s first Olympic Alpine skier, whom Stokes mentors.

 Since the 1988 team members retired from competition, a new generation of Jamaican Winter Olympians has sought to build on the team’s foundation.
-It’s in that evolution that Stokes sees the 1988 team’s legacy kept alive, and where current Olympians base their ambitions and expectations.
+It’s in that evolution that Stokes sees the 1988 team’s legacy kept alive — and where current Olympians base their ambitions and expectations.

 “[Twenty-eight] years ago, the four-man team finished 14th,” Matthew Wekpe, a brakeman for the current four-man team, told British media last month.
 “That’s our aim, if we can better that.
 You know we want to get the gold … but I think for us that’s important that we show progression as a nation, and beating 14th would be amazing for us.”